-Editors' note: The text below is a short excerpt from Jack Thomas's radio commentary, which Cognoscenti produced with permission from The Boston Globe.
-You can read the original full-length essay here: "I just learned I only have months to live.
+Editors' note: Jack Thomas died at his home in Cambridge, Mass. on October 1, 2022.
+He was 83.
+The text below is a short excerpt from Thomas's radio commentary, which Cognoscenti produced with permission from The Boston Globe.
+You can read his original full-length essay here: "I just learned I only have months to live.
 This is what I want to say."
 The editors would like to thank Jack, his wife, Geri, and Globe editor Francis Storrs for their partnership in bringing this piece to WBUR's audience.

 Several years ago, in pursuit of a degree at Harvard at the ripe old age of 70, I took a seminar in essay writing.